Get exclusive member benefits & effect social change. Join Today

-Your pulmonary valve rests between your right ventricle and your pulmonary artery, which sends oxygen-poor blood to your lungs.
+Your pulmonary valve rests between your right ventricle and your pulmonary artery.
+The pulmonary artery sends oxygen-poor blood to your lungs.
 The valve acts as a doorway that lets blood into and out of your heart.
-If your pulmonary valve does not open properly or wide enough, this is known as pulmonary valve stenosis.
+Pulmonary valve stenosis is when your pulmonary valve does not open properly or wide enough.
 This very rare disorder is typically present at birth.
-While the condition does not always require medical treatment, you may need medications or surgeries to correct the condition.
+Pulmonary valve stenosis does not always require medical treatment.
+However, some patients may need medications or surgeries to correct the condition.

 Pulmonary valve stenosis affects the body’s ability to get oxygenated blood.
+Many children do not show symptoms until adulthood.
 Examples of pulmonary valve stenosis symptoms include:

-In severe instances, pulmonary valve stenosis can cause sudden death.
+Pulmonary valve stenosis can cause sudden death in severe instances.
 This is why diagnosis and treatment is vital to your health.
-In some instances, symptoms do not result until the stenosis becomes severe.
+Symptoms may in some instances not appear until the stenosis becomes severe.

-Physicians do not know the exact cause of pulmonary valve stenosis.
+Doctors don’t know the exact cause of pulmonary valve stenosis.
 The valve in the fetus may fail to develop properly during pregnancy.
-The disease also may have a genetic component.
+The disease may also have a genetic component.

-The condition also may accompany additional congenital heart defects.
-Your physician will often recommend performing additional tests to ensure your heart is healthy.
+The condition may accompany other congenital heart defects.
+If you are diagnosed with pulmonary valve stenosis, your doctor will often recommend that you undergo additional tests to ensure your heart is healthy.

-Adults also can experience the condition due to a complication from an illness that affects the heart.
-These include rheumatic fever or carcinoid tumors in the digestive system.
+Adults can also experience the condition as a complication of an illness that affects the heart.
+Conditions that can have pulmonary valve stenosis as a complication include rheumatic fever and carcinoid tumors in the digestive system.

-Untreated pulmonary valve stenosis can lead to a number of harmful and deadly side effects.
-One example is right ventricular hypertrophy or heart enlargement, which can weaken and permanently damage the heart.
-A lack of blood to your tissues can cause cyanosis, which causes a blue tint to your skin and affects your breathing.
+Untreated pulmonary valve stenosis can lead to a number of harmful and deadly complications.
+One example is right ventricular hypertrophy, or heart enlargement, which can weaken and permanently damage the heart.
+It may also cause irregular heartbeats.
+A lack of blood to your tissues can lead to cyanosis, which causes your skin to turn blue and affects your breathing.

-The extra effort your heart must put forth to work can lead to heart failure and death if left untreated.
-If you suspect you or your child may be experiencing pulmonary valve stenosis, make an appointment to see your physician.
+The extra effort your heart must exert can lead to heart failure and death if pulmonary valve stenosis is left untreated.
+Make a doctor’s appointment if you suspect you or your child may be experiencing pulmonary valve stenosis.

-Pulmonary valve stenosis can cause a heart murmur, which sounds like an extra click, blowing, whooshing, or rasping sound when a medical provider listens to your heart.
-The murmur can be an initial indicator of pulmonary valve stenosis that can highlight the need for further testing.
+Pulmonary valve stenosis can cause a heart murmur.
+A heart murmur sounds like an extra click, blowing, whooshing, or rasping sound when a doctor listens to your heart.
+The murmur can be an initial indicator of pulmonary valve stenosis.
+It may be a sign that further testing is required.

 A physician may order certain imaging tests to visualize the heart’s anatomy.
 Examples include:

-These imaging tests can help your physician see where blood may not be flowing as freely or if there is narrowing of the pulmonary valve.
+These imaging tests can help your doctor see where blood may not be flowing freely or if there is narrowing of the pulmonary valve.

-Your physician will use imaging scans and other examinations to determine the best course of treatment for pulmonary valve stenosis.
-If the stenosis is mild and not causing symptoms, a physician may not recommend interventions to treat pulmonary valve stenosis.
+Your doctor will use imaging scans and other examinations to determine the best course of treatment for pulmonary valve stenosis.
+They might not recommend intervention if the stenosis is mild and not causing symptoms.

-If you have untreated pulmonary valve stenosis, seek medical treatment if you experience chest pain, shortness of breath, or fainting.
+Seek medical treatment if you experience chest pain, shortness of breath, or fainting as a result of your pulmonary valve stenosis.
 These symptoms can indicate your condition is advancing.